Ascend Group: WeLoveShopping

 Established as the consumer to consumer platform to cater to resellers and small merchants, WeLoveShopping houses more than 320,000 stores in Thailand.
 It began as the flagship e-commerce platform of Ascend Group.

 Pantavanij

 Founded in 2001, Pantavanij was recently acquired into the portfolio of Ascend Group.
 C.P.
 Group, Ascend's parent firm, owns a 90% stake in Pantavanij with Bangkok Bank owning the remaining 10%.
 It offers business-to-business services, with portfolios extending from consulting, marketplace and government services. s Bangkok Bank Public Company Limited, Siam Cement, and Benchachinda Holdings, PLC forms its core corporate client, along with parent firms of Ascend Group, C.P.
 Group and True Corporation.

 Ascend Travel

-Ascend Travel offers a unique booking system that blends cutting-edge technology with Thai culture.
-Through Mu Travel Tech, we combine astrology and science to create positive travel experiences.
-Enjoy “Well Sleep, Feel Great, and Be Auspicious” with our extensive global network, featuring Thailand’s largest selection of budget accommodations.
+Ascend Travel offers a booking system that blends technology with Thai culture.
+Mu Travel Tech combines astrology and science to create positive travel experiences.
+Enjoy “Well Sleep, Feel Great, and Be Auspicious” with their global network, featuring Thailand’s largest selection of budget accommodations.